Chase Edmonds: Miami Dolphins

 On March 14, 2022, Edmonds signed with the Miami Dolphins on a two-year, $12.6 million contract.

 Denver Broncos

 On November 1, 2022, the Dolphins traded Edmonds along with a 2023 first-round pick and a 2024 fourth-round pick to the Denver Broncos in exchange for outside linebacker Bradley Chubb and a 2025 fifth-round pick.
 He suffered a high ankle sprain in Week 11 and was placed on injured reserve on November 22.
 He was activated on December 24.
+In his time with both the Dolphins and Broncos, he had 68 carries for 245 rushing yards and two rushing touchdowns to go with 16 receptions for 157 receiving yards and one receiving touchdown.

 On March 13, 2023, Edmonds was released by the Broncos.

 Tampa Bay Buccaneers

 On March 20, 2023, Edmonds signed a one-year contract with the Tampa Bay Buccaneers.
-He was placed on injured reserve on September 20, 2023.
+He was placed on injured reserve on September 20.
 He was activated on October 25.
+He finished the 2023 season with 49 carries for 176 rushing yards to go with 14 receptions for 81 receiving yards.

 On March 13, 2024, Edmonds re-signed with the Buccaneers.
 He was placed on injured reserve on August 27.

 Washington Commanders

 On September 15, 2025, Edmonds signed with the practice squad of the Washington Commanders.
+The Commanders promoted him to the active roster on December 10.